 Aria is a professional violin player and teacher, she studied at Royal Birmingham Conservatoire and was awarded a BMus (Hons) and PGDip in violin perf... read more

-Rhiannon teaches violin and viola from beginner up to grade 8 standard, and piano from beginner up to grade 5.
-While she teaches in most genres her ex... read more
+Rhiannon teaches violin and viola from beginner up to grade 8 standard.
+While she teaches in most genres her expertise is in classical music!
+Rhiannon... read more

 Karen's background: - Karen has 25 years plus experience of teaching children, teenagers and adults. - Karen has ABRSM Grade 8 Distinction in Violin, ... read more